cdluminate/ProdL/ProdL.md

 minutes.
 This process may help you condense the paper and extract the core parts from it.

+A good abstract should not waste too much space for the background.
+It is suggested to fastly transit from background introduction to the observations, motivations, and core contributions.

+TODO: a simple template of abstract

 #### 7.2.4.
 Introduction

+In the most ideal case, every part of the introduction can be corresponded to a word in the abstract.
+Namely, the introduction can be seen as an extended version of the abstract.
+Similarly, the storyline of the introduction should be logically linear for ease of writing and understanding.

+In the end of the introduction, the contributions of a paper should be summarized following the convention.
+This summarization is also helpful for rushy reviewers that do not really have much spare time on the paper -- explicit pointers on the paper contribution sometimes help.

+By the way, I don't think things like "extensive experiments" can be listed as a contribution (in most cases).
+The experiments are a part of the proposed method for validating its effectiveness, instead of a standalone point.
+Besides, is "extensive experiments" something novel enough to highlight the paper?

 ### 7.3.
 Drafting a Journal Paper